-Third, we need to recognise that our attitudes to other cultural groups is often a matter of PERCEPTION – not reality; i.e. it’s not about what you are like but what I think you are like, and that can be a recipe for failure and lost business opportunity when dealing with our foreign counterparts.
-As a result our cultural view is often a mixture of received opinions, clichés and historical stereotypes.
+Third, we need to recognise that our attitudes to other cultural groups are often a matter of PERCEPTION – not reality; i.e. it’s not about what you are like but what I think you are like, and that can be a recipe for failure and lost business opportunity when dealing with our foreign counterparts.
+As a result, our cultural view is often a mixture of received opinions, clichés and historical stereotypes.
 A small investment in cross-cultural training for teams and individuals could result in multiple returns if this were addressed at the outset of an international project or assignment.

 Fourth, culture looks too COMPLICATED – it isn’t.
 The problem in dealing with new overseas clients, colleagues and providers is knowing what to look for, and breaking down approaches to cross-cultural communication in easily assimilated information and interactions that employees can benefit from in a short time frame.